OmarBuso/ex-arrow-puzzle/README.md

-Recreation of the arrow puzzle from exponential idle made with Python and Pygame Make all circles turn black by tapping the tiles
+Recreation of the arrow puzzle from exponential idle made with Python and Pygame Make all circles turn black by tapping the tiles Expect some bugs (screen sizing, solver not working, etc.)

 ## Features